Reclaiming Clarity and Calm at Work

 Managing external stressors – Organising the work at hand

-- Identifying and eliminating conflicts
+- Identify and eliminate conflicts

 - External conflicts comprise topics like specific conflict with another person, reporting to disagreeing superiors or goal conflicts (e.g. maximize sales volume or maximize margin?)

-- Clarifying roles & responsibilities and specific tasks
+- Clarify roles & responsibilities

 - A lot stress emerges because it is not clear what is being expected of a person.
-The role may be only loosely defined, no on the job guidance is available and the individual is reporting to different parts of the organisation as part of a complex matrix structure.
+The role may be only loosely defined, no on the job guidance is available or the individual is reporting to different parts of the organisation as part of a complex matrix structure.
 In such case it will be important to clarify roles and responsibilities.

 - In projects the project structure, timeline and deliverables will need to be agreed and planned.

-- Roles and responsibilities includes the ability to refuse taking on work, passing it on to the responsible person and delegation.
+- Roles and responsibilities also includes the ability to refuse taking on work, passing it on to the responsible person and delegation.

 - Often we face unrealistic deadlines, overambitious goals and competition in achieving them.